 UX uses many principles of Design Thinking to explore how new and innovative technologies can be better integrated with empathetically with the issues of survivors.
 The University already has a strong medical team exploring Strokes and brain impairment.
 Our research is a complement to this work.
 We are not seeking to solve strokes medically.
 We are seeking a way to make survivors more independent and improve their quality of life.
 But broad education to our students about the general issue is an admirable side benefit of our work.
 Empathy with survivors in what they face is critical to the MOTUS Lab and what we teach.

-Real-time interactive User Experiences that are made possible by powerful engines such as Epic Games UE4 allow a whole new class of solutions.
+Real-time interactive User Experiences that are made possible by powerful engines allow a whole new class of solutions.
 We are keen to both explore those solutions and educate students in how to use the tools, so they can actively use such engines in areas outside the University.
 The term 'game' engine no longer adequately describes the functionality and applications we can teach our students.
 While games remain a strong career option for many, using this technology in an enterprise context especially with complex UX, offers a rich new area of training and experimentation.

 The MOTUS Lab's research and educational focus is based in the Business Information Systems discipline of the Sydney University Business School.
 While our work is very much cross disciplinary, the BIS team are focused on applications of technology and sense making, rather than just technical innovation.